Beware of Fake Employer ID Application Sites

 Searching the Internet for information on how to apply for an employer ID number (EIN) can give you a long list of search results.
 But beware, because those searches can bring you to sites that look like IRS SS-4 form, which is the application form for the Employer ID number.

 The other forms you see on the search form are for companies who will charge you up to $129 to complete and send this form to the IRS.
 I tried one of these sites just to see what would happen, and I was led along to fill out the form.
-Only at the end was I asked for money, and only then did the site inform me that it was not affiliated with the IRS nor was it part of any government agency.
+At the end was I asked for money, and only then did the site tell me that it was not affiliated with the IRS nor was it part of any government agency.

 The only form you need is the IRS online application, Form SS-4, for the employer ID.